-There will be a quiz given in class about every two weeks, except on exam and holiday weeks, and will cover information that we have discussed the previous weeks.
-Quizzes will generally be given on Tuesdays after the lecture in class.
+There will be a quiz given in class about every two to three weeks (about 4 quizzes), except on exam and holiday weeks, and will cover information that we have discussed the previous weeks.
+Quizzes will generally be given on Mondays after the lecture in class.
 The quiz schedule will be shown on the WSU Online Canvas calendar and is subject to change.